Lin Wood, outspoken Trump defender and libel lawyer, gives up law license

-From Richard Jewell to Donald Trump, Atlanta attorney L. Lin Wood represented some of the most notorious figures of his day.
+From Richard Jewell to Donald Trump, Atlanta attorney L. Lin Wood represented some of the highest-profile figures of his day.

 Another client, though, apparently upended Wood’s legal career: himself.